jaival-11/lastfm-obsidian-plugin/README.md

 ## Feedback & Issues

-If you run into any bugs, have a feature suggestion, or just want to help improve the plugin, feel free to open an issue!
+If you run into any bugs, have a feature suggestion, or just want to help improve the plugin, feel free to open an issue or contact me directly using details given at the top!

 [Open an Issue](https://github.com/jaival-11/lastfm-obsidian-plugin/issues)